 Lewis’ family has denied that he is capable of committing the murder and his defense attorneys argued that his confessions had been coerced.

 His lawyers also argued that the stop on May 31, 2016, that ultimately led to Lewis’ arrest, was based on a vague description that escalated to an improper detention, according to court filings.
 As a result, the DNA evidence and his confession are tainted, they said.

 Queens State Supreme Court Gregory Lasak rejected the argument that the stop was illegal and ruled on Feb.
 26, 2018, that the evidence was admissible in the case.

-Vetrano, 30, went for a jog about 5 p.m. on Aug.
-2 — a fairly common activity for her, police have said.
-During her run, investigators said Vetrano had been texting her best friend and that the phone was swabbed for DNA.
+Vetrano left for a jog at about 5 p.m. on Aug.
+2, 2016 — a fairly common activity for her, police said.
+During her run, investigators said Vetrano had been texting her best friend.

-When she didn’t return home that night, her family started getting worried.
+When she didn’t return home that night, her family became worried.
 They began to search for her after she didn’t return phone calls or texts, and discovered her body about four hours later.

 She was found face down in a marshy area, about 15 feet from a trail near 161st Avenue and 78th Street in Spring Creek Park.

 In the days following, police recovered a DNA sample from Vetrano’s neck, under her fingernails and on her cellphone, but were unable to match it to any known individual.

 Chief of Detectives Robert Boyce said police spoke to several people involved in her personal life, including an ex-boyfriend, who was not a suspect.
 Investigators also reviewed surveillance video in the area, but didn’t find “any video evidence at all to show anybody lingering.”